 Following a healthy childhood and after completing his schooling, Joshua leaves home to start a new job in a nearby city.
 As part of starting his new job at his new company, Joshua attends at a local community clinic in the new city to obtain a physical check-up as part of the process to become enrolled in the company’s health insurance plan.

-Joshua’s demographic details are created in the clinic’s EMR to with his new address and his new mobile phone number.
-The EMR searches the CR for Joshua’s “master” record and then updates the MOH CR with Joshua’s updated demographic details.
+Joshua’s demographic details are created in the clinic’s EMR with his new address and his new mobile phone number.
+The EMR searches the CR for Joshua’s “master” patient identity and then updates the MOH CR with Joshua’s updated demographic details.

 The EMR acts as a Patient Identity Supplier.
 The CR acts as the Patient Identity Manager.